-Typically, for a star of V = 17.3 mag in an exposure time of 1800s, the signal-to-noise ratio is SNR = 12 at wavelength of $\lambda = 5500$ Å; for a star of SDSS g = 19.8 mag in an exposure time of 3600s, the signal-to-noise ratio is SNR = 5 on average for the whole band.
+Typically, for a star of V = 17.3 mag in an exposure time of 1800s, the signal-to-noise ratio is S/N = 12 at wavelength of $\lambda = 5500$ Å; for a star of SDSS g = 19.8 mag in an exposure time of 3600 s, the signal-to-noise ratio is S/N = 5 on average for the whole band.

 3.3.
-The fiber-fed High Resolution Spectrograph (HRS)
+The Fiber-fed High Resolution Spectrograph (HRS)

-Previously an echelle spectrograph was mounted on the Coudé focus of the telescope for high resolution spectroscopic observations.
+Previously, an echelle spectrograph was mounted on the Coudé focus of the telescope for high-resolution spectroscopic observations.
 The special design of the optical system is to allow the Cassegrain system and the Coudé system to share the same secondary mirror and there is a relay mirror in the Coudé system.
-When switching between the two systems, the Coudé system can eliminate spherical aberration and coma aberration sufficiently just by slightly moving the secondary mirror (Su, Zhou & Yu 1989).
-The resolution power was between R=16,000 to 170,000 (79 gr/mm) in the blue beam from 330 nm to 580 nm and R=13,000 to 170,000 (31.6 gr/mm) in the red beam from 520 nm to 1100 nm.
-For an exposure time of 1 hour, the limiting magnitude could reach V=9.5 in the red band and V=7.2 mag in the blue band with a signal-to-noise ratio S/N=100 (Zhao et al. 2000; Zhao & Li 2001).
+When switching between the two systems, the Coudé system can eliminate spherical aberration and coma aberration sufficiently just by slightly moving the secondary mirror (Su et al. 1989).
+The resolution power was between R = 16,000and 170,000 (79 gr mm-1) in the blue beam from 330 nm to 580 nm and R = 13,000 and 170,000 (31.6 gr mm-1) in the red beam from 520 nm to 1100 nm.
+For an exposure time of 1 hour, the limiting magnitude could reach V = 9.5 in the red band and V = 7.2 mag in the blue band with a signal-to-noise ratio S/N = 100 (please see Zhao et al. 2000; Zhao & Li 2001).

-Since 2010, a new fiber-fed High Resolution Spectrograph (HRS) has been developed by the Nanjing Institute of Astronomical Optics & Technology (NIAOT) to satisfy the scientific requirement of, for instance, exoplanets surveys, the study of stellar abundances, and stellar magnetic activities.
+Since 2010, a new fiber-fed High Resolution Spectrograph (HRS) has been developed by the Nanjing Institute of Astronomical Optics & Technology (NIAOT) to satisfy the scientific requirement of, for instance, exoplanet surveys, the study of stellar abundances, and stellar magnetic activities.
 The optical layout and light path are shown in Figure 14.
-The HRS system is available for the Cassegrain focus and composed of four parts: 1) the Cassegrain connector of the telescope; 2) the fiber connector and the micro-optical module for focal-ratio changing; 3) the main body of the spectrograph; 4) the data collecting part of the CCD camera.
+The HRS system is available for the Cassegrain focus and composed of four parts: 1) the Cassegrain connector of the telescope; 2) the fiber connector and the micro-optical module for focal ratio changing; 3) the main body of the spectrograph; 4) the data-collecting part of the CCD camera.